-We conducted two jobsite visits on December 6, 2023, and December 7, 2023 to the Beverly Hills High School B3 and B4 project site, and the El Rodeo project site.
-Progress at both sites was notable since our prior walkthrough.
+We conducted a jobsite visit on December 2, 2024, and December 3, 2024, to the Beverly Hills High School B3 and B4 project site.
+Progress at the site was notable since our prior walkthrough.

 O. OBJECTIVE NO. 15 - RECOMMENDATIONS RECAP